ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 	</ItemGroup>
 ~~~

+The attribute `<PrivateAssets>all</PrivateAssets>` prevents the task from becoming a dependency of the package we build.

-This integrates directly with MSBuild; restore pulls it in, and it computes versions during build.
+This integrates directly with MSBuild as `MSBuild task`; restore pulls the tool in, and the tool computes versions during builds (or packaging, etc.) and integrated them into generated artifacts.
 The tool is configured in `GitVersion.yml` ([local version here](./GitVersion.yml)).

 In order for the tool to be able to compute the version, it needas a branch, and there must be a **commit with a version tag** (such as `4.1.12` or `v4.1.12`) reachable from that branch.
 If the branch itself is tagged, this defines the version.
 Otherwise, the **[semantic version](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (*SemVer*)** (`major.minor.patch`) is calculated from the path leading from the closest tagged commit to the current commit, according to configured rules.
 For example, one can define which part of the version (mayor/minor/patch) gets incremented for a specific branch.